omrisapir1/LMMS/README.md

 Training uses **Proximal Policy Optimization (PPO)**:

-- Tokens are treated as actions.
+- Latent tokens and answer classifications are treated as actions
-- Transformer hidden states are treated as environment states.
+- Transformer hidden states are treated as environment states
-- Rewards are sparse and delayed.
+- Rewards are sparse and delayed
-- A shared-backbone value head estimates expected final reward.
+- A shared-backbone value head estimates expected final reward

-Early phases train only a subset of model parameters to preserve pretrained math capabilities.
-Additional layers are gradually unfrozen as task difficulty increases.
+Early phases train only a subset of model parameters to preserve pretrained language understanding.
+Additional layers may be unfrozen gradually.

 ---